davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-high-wave speed anomaly [@fig:context], an argument could be made that an underthrust portion of the Monterey Plate has been translated northwards horizontally beneath the Crystal Knob eruption site [@fig:neogene_sections (b)].
+high-wave speed anomaly [@fig:context], an argument could be made that an underthrust portion of the Monterey Plate has been translated northwards horizontally beneath the Crystal Knob eruption site [Figure \ref{fig:neogene_sections}b].
 Although kinematically plausible, in theory, this case seems unlikely based on dynamic factors.
-As with the “dangling slab” version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at surface levels by transients in dynamic topography, as well brittle crustal deformational responses to horizontal shear stresses in the lower crust.
+As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well brittle crustal deformational responses to horizontal shear stresses in the lower crust.
 Such surface deformation patterns are not expressed for late Cenozoic time north of the